Ranjith Ramasamy

-Ranjith Ramasamy is Director of the Reproductive Urology Fellowship program at the University of Miami's Miller School of Medicine.
+Ranjith Ramasamy is a consultant urologist at Jumeirah American Clinic in Dubai, UAE, and the former Director of the Reproductive Urology Fellowship program at the University of Miami's Miller School of Medicine.

 An American medical researcher and urologist, Ramasamy is known for academic contributions to reproductive medicine, including testosterone deficiency, regenerative therapy, erectile dysfunction, and prostate cancer studies.
 Ramasamy has co-authored a significant number of publications in the domain of male infertility and sexual dysfunction.
 Ramasamy is a recipient of the American Society for Reproductive Medicine Award.

 Education

-Ranjith Ramasamy graduated with a B.S degree in Cell Biology and Neuroscience from Rutgers University in 2003.
+Ramasamy graduated with a B.S degree in Cell Biology and Neuroscience from Rutgers University in 2003.
 He continued to study at Rutgers, receiving his medical degree there in 2007.
-Ramasamy completed his urology residency training at Weill Cornell Medicine and New York-Presbyterian Hospital in 2013.
-He did his medical research on a fellowship, sponsored by the NIH, in Male Reproductive Medicine and Microsurgery at Baylor College of Medicine in 2015.
+Ramasamy completed his urology residency training at Weill Cornell Medicine and NewYork-Presbyterian Hospital in 2013.
+He did his medical research on a fellowship, sponsored by the National Institutes of Health, in Male Reproductive Medicine and Microsurgery at Baylor College of Medicine in 2015.

-Medical career and research
+Career

 Since 2005, Ramasamy has contributed to medical research and publications in medical journals on the subject of Leydig stem cells, Testosterone Deficiency, Regenerative therapy, erectile dysfunction, prostate cancer, among others.
 His main research areas of interests are in male infertility and sexual dysfunction.

-In 2020-21, Dr. Ramasamy has also contributed to research of coronavirus impact on male fertility and sexually transmitted diseases.
+In 2020–21, Ramasamy contributed to research of coronavirus impact on male fertility and sexually transmitted diseases.